H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/AD CS WinRM passwordless session.md

-### REQUIREMENTS: Have access to the /certsrv web portal
+### REQUIREMENTS: Have access to the /certsrv web portal (You can send a CSR for a certificate)

 ### STEPS: